daffainfo/ctf-writeup/0ByteCTF 2023/README.md

 # 0ByteCTF 2023
 CTF writeup for The 0ByteCTF 2023.
-I took part in this CTF competition (Solo), and got 3th place out of 250+ users
+I took part in this CTF competition (Solo) and secured the 3th place out of 250+ users

 | Category | Challenge |
 | --- | --- |